LanceChuang/lance_blog/content/home/about.md

 # Biography

-Ren-Hau Chuang(Lance) is a student of Data Informatics at University of Southern California.
+Ren-Hau Chuang(Lance) was a student of Data Informatics at University of Southern California.
 His interests include distributed systems, data analysis and programmable matter.
 He interned at Ernst & Young in summer 2017, where he helped conduct predictive analysis for clients to discover potential threats.
 He mainly tried many Machine Learning methods to predict the results based on client's large scale of data.

 Software Engineering is his interest as well.
 He focused on web backend developing, implementing web projects and learnt how to solve different problems.